(a) Grounds. Except as limited by Rule 61, a new trial may be granted to any party on any issue for any of the following reasons:

-(a)(1) Irregularity in the proceedings of the court, jury or adverse party, or any order of the court, or abuse of discretion by which either party was prevented from having a fair trial.
+(a)(1) irregularity in the proceedings of the court, jury or opposing party, or any order of the court, or abuse of discretion by which a party was prevented from having a fair trial;

-(a)(3) Accident or surprise, which ordinary prudence could not have guarded against.
+(a)(3) accident or surprise that ordinary prudence could not have guarded against;

-(a)(4) Newly discovered evidence, material for the party making the application, which he could not, with reasonable diligence, have discovered and produced at the trial.
+(a)(4) newly discovered material evidence that could not, with reasonable diligence, have been discovered and produced at the trial;

-(a)(5) Excessive or inadequate damages, appearing to have been given under the influence of passion or prejudice.
+(a)(5) excessive or inadequate damages that appear to have been given under the influence of passion or prejudice;

-(a)(6) Insufficiency of the evidence to justify the verdict or other decision, or that it is against law.
+(a)(6) insufficiency of the evidence to justify the verdict or other decision; or

 (e) Motion to alter or amend a judgment.
-A motion to alter or amend the judgment shall be served not later than 10 days after entry of the judgment.
+A motion to alter or amend the judgment must be filed no later than 28 days after entry of the judgment.